 Remember those sandstone rocky cliffs on Matala’s beach?
 Well, the exciting thing is that thousands of years ago, people carved caves in these rocks, and you can actually go inside these caves.

 They were probably used as houses, and in the ’60s, hippies came to Matala and adopted these caves as their homes.
-Today the caves are a protected area, and you’ll need to pay 3 Euros to enter.
+Today the caves are a protected area, and you’ll need to pay a few Euros to enter.

 On the way back, I also stopped for a short coffee break in the lovely coastal town of Agia Galini.